Ziglr/SS/README.md

 # SSEncrypt.module
-A ahadowsocks module for Surge
+A shadowsocks module for Surge